 Public Engagement Activities and Esteem Indicators

-Sheila’s work in the setting up and operation of the Newport Community Counselling Service facilitates a closer co-operation between the University and the local community.
-As well as providing a service to local people, NCCS serves to export awareness and knowledge about counselling research into local agencies and other services by providing a clear model of evaluation and research, and by providing postgraduate students with experience of practical engagement with developing practice-based evidence.
-Key ideas from research developments at Newport are explored and enhanced within a the practice framework at NCCS.
-Planned developments to the service will engage more widely with other local providers and facilitate their involvement as part of a new model of community based counselling research clinic.
+Sheila’s work in the setting up and operation of the University’s Community Counselling Service (now USW Therapy) facilitated a closer co-operation between the University and the local community.
+As well as providing a service to local people, NCCS exported awareness and knowledge about counselling research into local agencies and other services by providing a clear model of evaluation and research, and by providing postgraduate students with experience of practical engagement with developing practice-based evidence.

-Sheila is currently external examiner for the Masters/ Doctoral framework in Psychotherapy at Dublin City University.
+Sheila has been external examiner for courses at the University of Plymouth, University of Warwick and most recently for the Masters/ Doctoral framework in Psychotherapy at Dublin City University.

 Expertise or Interest

-Sheila’s research interests include community partipatory research, counselling children and young people, power and influence in counselling and discourse analysis.She was responsible for the research of Newport Community Community Service, a counselling research clinic combining the provision of counselling with the development of a research infrastructure to facilitate a range of projects to help understand the process and outcomes of change.
-Her doctorate considered discourses of influence in counselling.
+Sheila’s research interests include community partipatory research, counselling children and young people, power and influence in counselling and discourse analysis.She was responsible for the research of Newport Community Community Service, a counselling research clinic combining the provision of counselling with the development of a research infrastructure to facilitate a range of projects to help understand the process and outcomes of change. .

 The Newport University Community Counselling Service was funded by the Big Lottery, the Kegie Foundation, and the University.